daskeyboard/daskeyboard-applet--montastic/README.md

-# Reports on monitors from Montastic for Das Keyboard Q
+# Q Applet that reports on monitors from Montastic

 This script displays CPU usage as a progress bar on [`,1,2,3,4,5,6,7,8,9] keys of a Das Keyboard Q Series.